 South Carolina's Birth through Five Plan is currently in development.
 The plan will build a coherent framework for South Carolina’s collective efforts to strengthen the early childhood system.
 It will bring together various strategic planning efforts conducted over the past five years into a bold, comprehensive, actionable strategy for the state that includes joint interagency commitments.
 The plan will cover Birth through Five with a discrete section focused on Birth through Three.

 South Carolina’s Early Childhood Advisory Council is responsible for the development of this plan.
-Building on an intensive statewide early childhood needs assessment that included over 5000 voices, the plan will be developed by state leaders with input from community stakeholders.
+Building on an intensive statewide early childhood needs assessment that includes more than 5000 voices, the Birth Through Five Plan plan will be developed by state leaders with input from community stakeholders.
 The Early Childhood Advisory Council has engaged Community Building Institute, led by Bill Potapchuck and Mary Beth Salomone Testa from MBST Solutions to facilitate the strategic planning process.

 The groundwork for the collaborative plan gives voice to the many participants heard in the SC Needs Assessment Report, a document produced using Preschool Development Grant Birth-5 funds to understand statewide priorities for South Carolina's young children and their families.
 Three data collection strategies, which engaged more than 5,000 people, were used to determine statewide priorities /needs: